Enoch64/TicTacToe-/README.md

 # TicTacToe
-TicTacToe game with an Interactive Graphical User Interface(GUI) built with tkinter module and python.
-This game also included implementations of object oriented programming concepts in python
+A virtual TicTacToe game with an Interactive Graphical User Interface(GUI) built with the Tkinter module and Python.
+This included implementing the classic TicTacToe game logic, buiding the game's board/GUI and connecting the game logic to the GUI.